Dh410215/Minecraft-Beginner-Guide1/Minecraft_Manual_GitHub.md

 ![Finding Diamonds in a Deep Cave](diamond_mine.jpg)

 ## 9. Small Wheat Farm by Water
-Farming provides food.
-To start a wheat farm, pick a flat area near water or bring a water bucket.
-Use a hoe on grass to create farmland, then plant seeds (obtained by breaking grass).
-Farmland within 4 blocks of water will stay hydrated (darker soil), which speeds growth.
-A classic beginner farm is a 9×9 patch of tilled soil with a water source in the center.
-Ensure it’s lit with torches so crops even grow at night.
-After some time, wheat crops turn golden and can be harvested for wheat (to craft bread, etc.).
-Often you can find these near villages with a bunch of what ready to be farmed.
+Farming provides food and is essential for long-term survival in Minecraft.

+To start a wheat farm:

+- **Pick a flat area near water**, or bring a water bucket to your farm spot.
+- **Use a hoe** on grass blocks to turn them into farmland.
+- **Plant seeds** (you get them by breaking tall grass).
+- **Hydration**: Farmland within 4 blocks of water will stay hydrated (it looks darker), which helps crops grow faster.
+- **Beginner farm tip**: A classic starter design is a 9×9 square of farmland with water in the center.
+- **Light the area** with torches so crops grow even at night.
+- After some time, wheat turns golden and can be harvested for crafting bread and other food.
+- You can often find wheat farms already growing in villages.

 ![Wheat Minecraft](Wheat_mine.png)